 Starting with a short shot to shrink us down to acceptable size, partygoers enjoyed a strawberry gin elixir that melted the heart while warming the belly.
 As we headed down the bunny trail to Hatter’s house, a garden sprawled across the walls, ceiling, and stairwell.

-After ninety minutes of non-stop laughter (and gin), it was time to return to reality.
-Illusive dilusion is fun but eventually everyone must go back from whence they came.
-On my way home, I thought about how much I enjoy getting out to do random off the wall things on my own.
-I met new friends, tried new (favorites) concoctions, and got a chance to resurrect one of my beloved costume characters.
+After ninety minutes of nonstop laughter (and gin), it was time to return to reality.
+Illusive delusion is fun, but eventually everyone must go back from whence they came.
+On my way home, I thought about how much I enjoy getting out to do random off-the-wall things on my own.
+I met new friends, tried new (favorite) concoctions, and got a chance to resurrect one of my beloved costume characters.
 It was totally worth a kitchen pass for traditional Easter dinner.
 My favorite colorful sugary chicks did not get one. 🐣

 Every girl needs to get out and act out of character now and then, especially when hats and gin are involved.